Patient Resources

 What cities and towns do you cover?

-Home Health VNA provides care in more than 110 cities and towns in the Merrimack Valley, Northeastern Massachusetts and Southern New Hampshire.
-Click here for a list of cities and towns
+We provide care in more than 110 cities and towns in the Merrimack Valley, Northeastern Massachusetts and Southern New Hampshire.

 Palliative care is a multidisciplinary approach to specialized medical care for patients with an advanced illness.
 It focuses on providing patients with relief from both physical and emotional symptoms to improve their quality of life.
 Palliative care can help patients of all ages, at any stage of an illness and can be provided with curative treatment including chemotherapy and radiation.
 Palliative care is especially beneficial to patients with advanced cancer, cardiac disease, pulmonary disease end stage kidney and liver disease, dementia and Amyotrophic Lateral Sclerosis.